eliasbeier93/Automatisation/README.md

-# Automatisation
+# Automatisation for logging CAN signals with raspberry pi
-log can data and create log files after a certain of can frames
+logging CAN signals into log files after a certain of can frames with a raspberry pi and python